 Photography and Filming Privacy Notice

-Privacy Notice for Photography & Filming (at our public events)
+Privacy Notice for Photography & Filming (at our public events) and in public places

 We organise, promote or sponsor a number of free and paid for events, for the public and/or businesses, throughout the year eg: Dartford Festival and Central Park Cinema Nights.
 We sponsor the Dartford Business Awards on an annual basis.